rust-lang/reference/src/items/constant-items.md

 A *constant item* is an optionally named _[constant value]_ which is not associated with a specific memory location in the program.
 Constants are essentially inlined wherever they are used, meaning that they are copied directly into the relevant context when used.
+This includes usage of constants from external crates.
 References to the same constant are not necessarily guaranteed to refer to the same memory address.

 Constants must be explicitly typed.
-The type must have a `'static` lifetime: any references it contains must have `'static` lifetimes.
+The type must have a `'static` lifetime: any references in the initializer must have `'static` lifetimes.

 Constants may refer to the address of other constants, in which case the address will have elided lifetimes where applicable, otherwise – in most cases